 SELECTION OF COLOUR

-It is safer to assume that a confusion between White and Yellow as colours for lights is liable to occur, and therefore the rhythmic character of a Yellow light should always be chosen with the understanding that the colour of the light might be mistaken for White.
+It is safe to assume that a confusion between White and Yellow as colours for lights is liable to occur, and therefore the rhythmic character of a Yellow light should always be chosen with the understanding that the colour of the light might be mistaken for White.

-A Green light that is showing flashes of very short duration can be mistaken for a White light (or

-a Blue light), so authorities should take care that the colour of a Green light is clearly recognizable at the maximum required range if the duration of a flash in the rhythmic character is very short (below 0.5 second).
-It is advisable for authorities to avoid choosing rhythmic characters with high rates of flashing for Green lights (above 60 flashes per minute).
+A Green light that is showing flashes of very short duration can be mistaken for a White light (the same applie to a blue flashing light), so authorities should take care that the colour of a Green or blue light is clearly recognizable at the maximum required range if the duration of a flash in the rhythmic character is very short (below 0.5 second).
+It is advisable for authorities to avoid choosing rhythmic characters with high rates of flashing for Green or blue lights (above 60 flashes per minute).

 Use of colour in AtoN signalling is described in detail in the IALA Maritime Buoyage System and further covered by IALA Recommendation E-200-1 – Marine Signal Lights, Part 1 – Colours.